dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/settings.md

 **Return Value**

-A bool value that indicates whether the settings are uploaded successfully.
+A boolean value that indicates whether the settings are uploaded successfully.

 **Exception**